 Turn your guitar into a violin or cello.
 Pickaso guitar bow has redesigned the traditional bow to fit a guitar.
-It’s a thin Aluminum strip wrapped with synthetic bow hair on both sides, making it a lot easier to bow 2 strings without pulling the bow out.
-It’s very well built, and it looks like it is very well thought of.
-On the other side of it, there’s a guitar pick shaped handle, that can be used to pick the strings like a regular plectrum.
-The pick shaped handle is a bit of a gimmick, and it’s very hard to sustain a note with a bow this short.
+It’s a thin aluminum strip wrapped with synthetic bow hair on both sides, making it a lot easier to bow two strings without pulling the bow out.
+It’s very well-built, and it looks like it is very well thought of.
+On the other side of it, there’s a guitar pick-shaped handle, that can be used to pick the strings like a regular plectrum.
+The pick-shaped handle is a bit of a gimmick, and it’s very hard to sustain a note with a bow this short.
 The hardest part for me was to move the bow between strings without making too many sounds I didn’t mean to make.

 Check out Pickaso on Their official site